Storidge/cio-user-docs/cioctl_cli/create.md

 You can also use the host name to specify network interface to use in environments that support DNS.

-Use the `--no-portainer` option when you prefer not to have the Portainer service automatically started.
+Use the `--noportainer` option when you prefer not to have the Portainer service automatically started.
 This provides an option for the Portainer admin credentials to be preset before launching the service.

 Run `cioctl create --single-node` to quickly create a single node cluster.
 This eliminates the extra step of running the `cioctl init` command.